 If you’re feeling like you still have questions about PAD or XARELTO®, you can use our personalized conversation starter to get them answered at your next doctor’s appointment.

-And finally, here are a few things to keep in mind as you begin your treatment with XARELTO®:
+And finally, here are a few things to keep in mind as you begin taking XARELTO®:

 - Don’t suddenly stop taking XARELTO® unless your healthcare professional tells you to.
 Stopping XARELTO® may increase your risk of blood clots.